-As a woman it can be difficult to imagine an instance where a man would not want to have sex with you.
-With all the misogyny, societal expectations, and disadvantages to being a woman today, one of the times sexism seemingly benefits us is when it comes to sparing us this rejection.
-Yet somehow I found myself there, in a situation where I slept next to a man who, night after night, didn’t lay a finger on me.
+As a woman it is difficult to imagine an instance where a man would not want to have sex with you.
+With all the misogyny, double standards, societal expectations, and disadvantages to being a woman in today’s world, one of the few times sexism benefits us is when it comes to rejection.
+So infrequently are we subject to being rejected anything physical from a partner, even if your partner is also a woman.
+Women are so overwhelmingly mesmerizing and enticing, women and men alike recognize that and behave accordingly.
+Add to that being a woman of healthy self confidence who fits the bill for the standard of beauty, and the idea of rejection becomes truly unfathomable.
+Yet somehow I found myself there, in a place where I slept next to a man who, night after night, did not lay a finger on me.
 To say I was lonely would be an understatement.
-I was more than lonely: I was embarrassed, I was angry, and I was being extremely selfish.
+But I was more than lonely.
+I was embarrassed, I was angry, and I was also extremely selfish.

-This man and I, let’s call him Christian, had been in a committed relationship for quite some time.
-We had fun together, rarely fought, loved each other, and were truly best friends.
+To give some background to the story, this man and I, let’s call him Christian*, had been in a committed relationship for quite some time.
+Well, as committed as people can be at the age of 20.
+We went through my college years together, and had the reputation of being a perfect couple.
+We loved each other, we had fun together, we rarely fought, and we were truly best friends.
+That is the one thing that everyone and anyone who spent time with us would be compelled to mention.
 People loved to spend time with us for that reason.
-We gave each other space, while also being a part of each other's world.
-It was the perfect balance.
+We were never that couple that boo-loved all night at the party.
+We gave each other space while also being a part of each other's’ worlds.
+It was a perfect balance.

-Balance, however, is delicate, and ours was soon disrupted.
-As is common with couples who spend their youth together, we eventually both wanted to break free.
-We went our separate ways.
-I moved into an apartment in an exciting new city, with my best friends.
-I began working on my career, and started dating for the first time in three years.
-A year had gone by since the break up, and I was just beginning to strike a new balance, when Christian and I decided to give the relationship another shot.
-In hindsight, we both should have known it was a premature move.
-But hindsight is a presumptuous bitch who only knows to say “told ya so.”
-And so, we tried.
-But modern dating is complicated.
-To make a long story short, I was caught chatting up another guy via iMessage, on my MacBook.
-We seemingly resolved the issue, and made a solid re-commitment to our relationship, but this was the beginning of the end.
+Balance, however, is delicate, and ours was disrupted.
+In the common fashion of couples who spend their younger years together, we eventually both wanted to break free from the relationship.
+We went our separate ways, and I moved into an apartment with my two best friends in an exciting new city.
+I was just starting my career and dating for the first time in three years.
+This new balance too was interrupted when Christian* and I decided that we wanted to give the relationship another shot.
+A year had gone by since the break up, and at the time that seemed like plenty.
+In hindsight, we both should have known it was premature and we should not have been getting back together then, if ever.
+But hindsight is a presumptuous bitch who only knows to say “told ya so”.
+And so we tried.
+We tried, but the year was 2014, and modern dating is notoriously complicated.
+Neither of us officially reinstated the relationship, we just sort of fell back into it.
+So I sort of neglected to cut off other situationships I had going on during the break.
+To make an already long story short, I was caught chatting up another guy thanks to iMessage on my MacBook.
+Though we seemingly resolved the issue, and made a solid re-commitment to the relationship, this was the beginning of the end.

-We always had what I would call an “above average” sex life.
-After this incident occurred, his drive nearly vanished.
-Christian’s view of me had changed for having betrayed his trust.
+We always had what I would call an above average sex life.
+We had equal drives, great communication, and at the risk of sounding crude, homeboy was packing.
+He is six feet tall and strong, I am under five feet.
+Every heterosexual girl’s dream.
+When this incident occurred, though, his drive nearly vanished.
+He was having a hard time trusting me, and adjusting to his altered view of me for having betrayed that trust.
+So I was patient.
 Sex was still happening, but much less frequently.
-At this point in time, the universe conspired in such a way that my lease was going to be up, and we had the opportunity to move in together.
-Neither of us was ready, we both knew that, so we didn’t make any immediate formal decisions.
-But on move-out day, Christian drove that U-Haul straight to our new place, no discussions.
+My lease was running up and somehow the universe conspired in such a way that him and I had the opportunity to move in together.
+Neither of us was ready, we both knew that, so we did not formally decide we would move forward with it.
+But when move out day arrived he drove that U-Haul straight to his new place, an unspoken decision we both had made.
 It was almost as if we were too scared to say it out loud.
-Our inner-selves must have known then, what we would learn later by moving in together.
+Our inner selves must have already knew then what we would learn by moving into that house.

-When we did muster up the courage to try, the sex was forced, and uncomfortable.
+Eventually the burden became too heavy.
+When we did muster the courage to try, it was forced and uncomfortable.
 Like having sex with a stranger, but sober.
-We agreed, once again, that it would be best for us to end the relationship.
-At that point, I thought I would never have a healthy sexual relationship again.
-I was so terrified of my body not working, of it not doing what I needed and wanted it to do, that I avoided sexual contact for months afterward.
-When I did finally have sex again, it was with a man who I spent months getting to know intimately before taking that step, and even then I was afraid.
-Learning that my body was not broken was more painful than I could have expected.
+We agreed once again that it would be best for us to end the relationship.
+We were always so good at being honest and on the same page.
+At that point I thought I would never have a healthy sexual relationship again.
+I was so terrified of my body not working, of it not doing what I needed and wanted it to do, that I avoided sexual contact for months.
+When I finally had sex again, it was with a man who I spent months getting to know intimately before taking that step, and even then I was scared shitless.
+Learning that my body was not broken and never was was more painful than I could have expected.
 Our relationship is what was broken, and my sexuality was only a casualty of that.
-I moved out, and began the process of healing what I would learn to call sexual trauma.
-Christian moved on too, eventually saw a doctor to regulate his low libido, and, with time, we became great friends.
+Eventually I moved out, and began the process of healing what I would eventually call sexual trauma.
+He would move on to see a doctor, be prescribed medicine for low testosterone, which would improve his libido and grow back the hair he was losing to alopecia, and we would become great friends.

-Looking back, one of my regrets is not sharing this experience with people around me as it was happening.
-I’ve since met various women who have been in similar situations, and I feel honored to have contributed to their healing.
-Back then, I would’ve given anything to talk to someone in the same position as me; to feel less alone and less humiliated.
-I also regret expecting Christian to have all the answers for me.
-I neglected to acknowledge that he was hurting, too.
-He was experiencing physical and mental pain, in addition to bearing my emotional weight.
+If I could go back and do it over, there is much I would change, but not with the hopes of a different result.
+One of my regrets is not sharing this experience with people around me as it was happening.
+I’ve since met various women who have been in similar situations, and I feel honored to be able to contribute to their healing.
+I would have given anything to talk to someone in the same position as me during that time, to feel less alone and less humiliated.
+I also regret not looking inward for answers, and expecting Christian* to have them all for me.
+Ultimately, though, the way I interacted with him during our hardship is what I have had to forgive myself for the most.
+I neglected to recognize that he, too, was hurting.
+That my pride was not the only factor in this problem.
+He was going through physical and mental pain, and on top of that, holding my emotional pain.
+That is a lot for one person to carry.
 He never tried to pass it off on me, though.
-I, however, never hesitated to point the finger at him for not wanting me, not telling me what I needed to do to to make it better, and for running around with his friends instead of staying with me.
-Ultimately, the way I interacted with him during our hardship was unfair, and is what I’ve had the hardest time forgiving myself for.
+His love is nothing but pure, and he would never do anything to cause me hurt.
+But I never hesitated to point the finger at him for not wanting me, for not telling me what I need to do to to make it better, for running around with his friends instead of staying in a pain bubble with me.
+How unfairly I treated him is my greatest cross to bear.

-If this story reflects your (or a loved one’s) experience, my only plea is that you remember that sexuality is not “one size fits all.”
-Intimacy, sex, and love are all important parts of a relationship, but can mean different things to different people.
-Christian being a man does not exempt him from sickness, mental illness, and other ailments that contribute to sexual health and readiness.
-In these moments, we have the opportunity to examine how ideas of masculinity can also hurt men deeply.
-I advise anyone in a sexless relationship to check their ego at the door because, more often than not, when sexual problems arise they are from within, and not a reflection of their partner.
-I would urge them to lovingly support their partner, whether from inside the relationship or out of it.
-Read the book “Come as You Are,” by Emily Nagoski, maybe even as a couple.
-Educate yourselves, act from love instead of fear, and remember that one day, you will have your desires fulfilled.
+If you see yourself or a loved one in my story, my only plea is that you urge to them that sexual health is not one size fits all.
+Just because he is a man does not mean he will be sexually ready and healthy every day of his entire life.
+His status as a man does not exempt him from sickness and mental illness and other ailments that contribute to sexual health.
+In these moments, we have the opportunity to examine how the uneven scales can hurt men deeply, as well.
+My advice to anyone suffering in a sexless relationship is to check their ego at the door, because more often than not, when sexual problems arise they are from within the person, and not a reflection of their partner.
+To love and support, whether from inside the relationship or out of it (a decision only they can make).
+And lastly, to read the book “Come as You Are” by Emily Nagoski.
+Maybe even as a couple.
+Educate yourself, act from a place of love, and remember that you will rise again, even if the time is not right now.